Behoof-Studio/bhstudio_v4/source/case-study/polish-parish-lancaster.md

 ---
 layout: "layouts/case-study.njk"
-title: "Polska Parafia Lancaster"
+title: "Polish Parish Lancaster"
-client: "W 1949 roku powstała w Lancaster polska parafia rzymskokatolicka.
-W tym okresie niedzielne msze święte odbywały się w budynku gospodarczym w Meeting House Lane w Lancaster.
-W 1984 roku biskup Szczepan Wesoły dokonał otwarcia i poświęcenia polskiego kościoła rzymskokatolickiego przy Nelson Street w Lancaster, pod wezwaniem Matki Boskiej Królowej Polski.
-Msze po polsku, odbywają się w kościele regularnie.
-Przy kościele działa także Polskie Centrum."
+client: "In 1949 a Polish Roman Catholic parish was established in Lancaster.
+During this period, Sunday masses were held in the outbuilding at Meeting House Lane in Lancaster.
+In 1984, Bishop Szczepan Wesoły opened and consecrated the Polish Roman Catholic Church at Nelson Street in Lancaster, dedicated to Our Lady Queen of Poland.
+Masses in Polish are held in the church regularly.
+There is also a Polish Centre at the church."
 cover_image: "/assets/images/portfolio-covers/polish-parish-lancaster.png"
 tags: ["case_study", "home_page"]
 permalink: "case-study/polish-parish-lancaster/"